Stacked Git logo

 StGit patches are regular Git commits, so they have a commit message.
 The -m option to stg new is used to provide a message for the patch.
 Like git commit, if we do not provide a message on the command line, we will be prompted to enter a message interactively using $EDITOR.

-A nice thing about StGit patches is that their commit message can easily be revised the using stg edit.
+A nice thing about StGit patches is that their commit message can easily be revised using stg edit.
 So for now, we use a short and simple message.

 $ stg new -m "Improve greeting" hello-patch